stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 The extra copies of resources for workspaces and tests create a problem.
 If you run the same code with the same inputs TF could attempt to create multiple copies of resources with the same name.
 Cloud services often refuse to allow you to have multiple resources with identical names.
 They may also keep deleted resources for a period of time, which prevents you from creating new resources that have the same names as other resources that you have deleted.

 To solve this problem, the tooling allows each copy of a set of infrastructure to have a separate identifier, regardless of how the copy was created.
 This identifier is called the _edition_.
-The edition is always set to the value _default_, unless you [run a test](#testing) or decide to [use an extra instance](#using-extra-instances).
+The edition is always set to the value _default_, unless you run a test or decide to use an extra instance.

 The provided TF code for modules combines the edition and the other standard variables to create a unique SHA256 hash for the instance.
 A short version of this hash is registered in the locals as `handle`, so that we can create unique names for resources.
 The full version of this hash is also registered as a local called `meta_instance_sha256_hash`, and attached to resources as an AWS tag.

-A [later section](#managing-resource-names) has more details about working with resource names and instance hashes.
+A [later section](#managing-resource-names) has more about resource names and instance hashes.

 #### Working with Extra Instances